empovit/home-assignment-chat/README.md

 # Building and Running

-1. Start the server `./mvnw spring-boot:run` (or in remote debug mode `./mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005"`)
+1. Start the server `./mvnw spring-boot:run` (or in remote debug mode `./mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005"`).
-2. Connect with a WebSocket client, for instance [this](https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn) Chrome extension.
+2. Connect to _ws://localhost:8080/chat_ with a WebSocket client, for instance [this](https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn) Chrome extension.
 3. Start issuing commands and receiving messages.

+This example works over a network.
+Obviously, the server must be reachable from all machines what want to participate.

 # Supported commands